If you had to guess, how much would you think this website costs to build?

 There’s a lot to consider when setting up a website with WordPress, though.
 It isn’t as simple as loading up a template and hitting Publish, but you might like that about this option.

 First, the obvious: open an account with WordPress, then download and install the application.
 Next, the legwork begins.

 You’ll need to find your own web hosting provider.
-This means doing some of your own research into the most popular, user-friendly, and cost-effective servers.
+This means doing some of your own research into the most popular, user-friendly, and cost-effective web hosts.

 Let’s look at Bluehost, for example.
-This hosting server specializes in WordPress websites, plus they also offer domain name setup, which you also have to pay for separately.
+This hosting provider specializes in WordPress websites, plus they also offer domain name setup, which you also have to pay for separately.

 2. Familiarize yourself with the UI

 With a domain secured and hosting sorted, the next step is to log into WordPress and get to know the layout of its mega interface.

 This is your control center.
 From your WordPress dashboard, you’ll be able to create web pages, install plugins, change the web design, and upload media.

 It’s up to you to create permalinks and make your site public, which is why this web development option is best for those with a little technical expertise.

 Before you start tweaking your web design to perfection, you’ll need to invest some time in understanding how WordPress works.
 You’re in control, after all.